Maryam-Skaik/java-ds-lab-refresher/README.md

 <h1 align="center"> 🚀 Java Data Structures Lab – Java Refresher Module</h1>

-This repository contains all code files used in the Java Refresher lecture for the Data Structures Lab.
+This repository contains all lecture materials and code examples used in the Java Refresher session for the Data Structures Lab.
-The goal of this module is to provide a fast, clear, and practical review of the Java topics required before starting Data Structures.
+The purpose of this module is to ensure that students have a solid and practical foundation in Java before moving into advanced Data Structures topics such as Linked Lists, Stacks, Queues, Trees, and Recursion.

+This module is concise, example-driven, and focuses only on features directly required for the course.

 ---

-## 📌 Module Overview
+## 📌 What You Will Learn

-This refresher covers the essential Java foundations needed for Data Structures:

-- Java basics
+This refresher provides a structured review of the Java concepts most relevant to implementing data structures:

+### 1. Java Basics

+- Variables, data types, operators
+- Control structures: if-else, loops, switch
+- Input/output, method creation, static vs instance methods

+### 2. Arrays & Strings

-- Arrays and Strings
+- 1D and 2D arrays
+- Common array operations
+- String immutability, basic manipulation
+- Understanding memory behavior for arrays (important for DS)

-- Classes and Objects
+### 3. Classes & Objects

+- Class structure
+- Constructors
+- Attributes & methods
+- Access modifiers (public, private, protected)

+### 4. OOP Principles

-- Encapsulation and OOP principles
+- Encapsulation
+- Inheritance
+- Polymorphism (method overriding & dynamic dispatch)

+### 5. Interfaces

-- Inheritance and Polymorphism
+- Interface creation and implementation
+- Why interfaces matter in data structures (e.g., Comparable, Iterable)

+### 6. Generics

+- Generic classes (e.g., Node<T>, Pair<T, U>)
-- Interfaces
+- Generic methods
+- Type safety and compile-time checking

+### 7. Exceptions

-- Generics
+- try–catch
+- checked vs unchecked exceptions
-- Exceptions
+- custom exceptions
+- error handling in DS implementations

-The examples are short, practical, and directly linked to concepts used later in Data Structures (such as Node(T), access control, recursion, etc.).
+> All examples are short, focused, and tied directly to concepts used later in Data Structures.

 ---